 About Our Group

 After a devastating fire in California's Lake County in 2015, a group of concerned animal lovers noticed that there was no centralized database of lost and found pets to help families reunite after the fire.
-While shelters and rescues shared what they could, the posts on social media were chaotic and there was no database for "Good Samaritans" to post pets they were fostering.
-This group started organizing all the lost, found, and sighted animals into albums and began coordinating with community field rescuers.
+While shelters and rescues shared what they could, the posts on social media were chaotic and there was no database for "Good Samaritans" to post pets they were finding.
+Volunteers from this group started organizing all the lost, found, and sighted animals into albums and began coordinating with community field rescuers.

 Forming a Team

 After the 2017 fires in Sonoma and Napa, a structured and effective field rescue team formed.
-This new team merged the power and reach of social media with their data expertise in field rescue.
-Each time this "Pet Rescue and Reunification" team was alerted to the news of a new fire, they launched an online group to help communities organize their field rescues.
+This new team merged the power and reach of social media with their data expertise and field rescue.
+Each time this "Pet Rescue and Reunification" team was alerted to the news of a new fire or disaster, they launched an online group to help communities organize their community and field rescues.
 The infrastructure put in place helps to prepare these same communities for future disasters.

 The Camp Fire